jarrodchung-dev/vim-config/README.md

 # Vim Configuration Files

-Git repository for saving configuraiton files for Vim.
+Git repository of my Vim configuration and settings, which is currently only a `.vimrc`.